19. April 2021

 How will demand for solutions from the area of predictive maintenance develop?

 The topic is popular right now.
 I assume that within five or ten years all systems sold will provide this service.
-Even now, it is has become standard that large individual machines are equipped with a vibration sensor.
+Even now, it has become standard that large individual machines are equipped with a vibration sensor.
 In material handling systems interlinked over a large geographical area, various strategies are still in use.

 Do customers see the benefit, and are they willing to pay for such services?